ezEngine/docs/docs/runtime/world/components.md

 ```
 <!-- END-DOCS-CODE-SNIPPET -->

 This information tells the editor whether this component type attempts to modify the owner's transformation (position, rotation, scale).
 If any *dynamic* component is attached to a [game object](game-objects.md), the entire object will be marked as dynamic and will have its transform updated every frame.
-If only *static* components are attached, the game object can be marked as static as well, and will require less performance.
+If only *static* components are attached, the game object can be marked as static as well, and costs less performance.

 See [Static vs. Dynamic Objects](game-objects.md#static-vs-dynamic-objects).